 Open an Enactable Process Model from the Galaxy Server

-This scenario aim to assess:
+This scenario aims to assess:

 Ability to download from the Galaxy Server an EPM which is not already present locally and to open it in the diagram editor.

 PM Tool must be able to download from the Galaxy Server an EPM initialized by another user and to open it locally once the EPM has been downloaded.